dguodev/mvn_release/README.md

-# this is a sample project using maven relese plugin and github action to manage jave project release .
+A sample project using maven relese plugin and github action to manage jave project release .